 Software Companion Overview

-In this Appendix, we only briefly outline how to start using the enclosed DVD.
-As soon as it is running, further help may be obtained on the computer screen.
+In this Appendix, we only briefly outline how to start using the enclosed DVD or ISO image.
+As soon as the DVD is running or the ISO image is mounted as a virtual file system, further help may be obtained on the computer screen.
 We also describe how to run most of the software on the disk on computers without a DVD drive at the end of Sections 1.1, 1.2.1 and 1.2.2.

 The easiest part is to view colour illustrations on your computer.
 There are not many hardware and software demands for this task—your computer should have a DVD drive and be able to render HTML pages.
 The last task can be done by any web browser.
 If these requirements are satisfied, perform the following steps:

 If your computer does not have a DVD drive (e.g. is a netbook), but you can gain brief access to a computer with a drive, then you can copy the top-level folder doc from the enclosed DVD to a portable medium, say a memory stick.
 Illustrations (and other documentation) can be accessed by opening the index.html file from this folder.

 In a similar way, the reader can access ISO images of bootable disks, software sources and other supplementary information described below.

 There are three major possibilities of using the enclosed CAS:

 Method A is straightforward and can bring some performance enhancement.
 However, it requires hardware compatibility; in particular, you must have the so-called i386 architecture.
 Method B will run on a much wider set of hardware and you can use CAS from the comfort of your standard desktop.
 However, this may require an additional third-party programme to be installed.

 WARNING: it is a general principle, that running a software within an emulator is more secure than to boot your computer in another OS.
 Thus we recommend using the method described in Section 1.2.2.